fbarry/Bubbly/README.md

 * Set customized profile and background pictures using their phone camera
 * Access a home screen where they can view a graphic alongside information about recommended and current water intake
 * Search for recipes based on ingredients
-* A compiled recipe list for saved recipes
+* View a compiled recipe list for saved recipes
 * Access to water consumption over time in a graphic
 * Create and publish recipes

+**Optional Nice-to-have Stories**

+Users can
 * Share when a water intake goal is met

-**Optional Nice-to-have Stories**
+* Share recipes
+* Control their app appearance through UIAppearance themes

-* A schedule for water intake
+* View a schedule for water intake
 * Opt-in/out notifications/reminders for water intake at time intervals
-* A tab bar option to view weather for their location and recommend more water intake when necessary
+* View weather for their location and recommend more water intake when necessary
 * View profile through side bar navigation to accommodate for all of the tab bar navigation
 * HealthKit Integration